rud/rud.github.io/about.md

 menu_order: 2
 ---

 Working effectively with Ruby on Rails requires a firm understanding of the Ruby language and the full web of associated technologies.
-I finished my **M.Sc. in Computer Science** at Aarhus University in 2004, and my knowledge of both the tools and platform allow me to create **simple and efficient solutions**, typically in Ruby on Rails.
+I finished my **M.Sc. in Computer Science** at Aarhus University in 2004, and my knowledge of both the tools and platform allow me to create **simple and efficient Rails** solutions.

 ## Diverse Ruby experience